-Certain portfolios may engage in short sales.
-In general, no more than 10% of a portfolio's net assets may be invested in short positions (through short sales of stocks, structured products, futures, swaps, and uncovered written calls).
-A portfolio may engage in short sales "against the box" and options for hedging purposes that are not subject to this 10% limit.
-A short sale is generally a transaction in which a portfolio sells a security it does not own or have the right to acquire (or that it owns but does not wish to deliver) in anticipation that the market price of that security will decline.
-To complete the transaction, the portfolio must borrow the security to make delivery to the buyer.
-The portfolio is then obligated to replace the security borrowed by purchasing the security at the market price at the time of replacement.
-A short sale is subject to the risk that if the price of the security sold short increases in value, the portfolio will incur a loss because it will have to replace the security sold short by purchasing it at a higher price.
-In addition, the portfolio may not always be able to close out a short position at a particular time or at an acceptable price.
-A lender may request, or market conditions may dictate, that the securities sold short be returned to the lender on short notice, and the portfolio may have to buy the securities sold short at an unfavorable price.
-If this occurs at a time that other short sellers of the same security also want to close out their positions, it is more likely that the portfolio will have to cover its short sale at an unfavorable price and potentially reduce or eliminate any gain, or cause a loss, as a result of the short sale.
-Because there is no upper limit to the price a borrowed security may reach prior to closing a short position, a portfolio's losses are potentially unlimited in a short sale transaction.
-A portfolio's gains and losses will also be decreased or increased, as the case may be, by the amount of any dividends, interest, or expenses, including transaction costs and borrowing fees, the portfolio may be required to pay in connection with a short sale.
-Such payments may result in the portfolio having higher expenses than a portfolio that does not engage in short sales and may negatively affect the portfolio's performance.
+The Portfolio may engage in short sales.
+No more than 10% of the Portfolio's net assets may be invested in short positions (through short sales of stocks, structured products, futures, swaps, and uncovered written calls).
+The Portfolio may engage in short sales "against the box" and options for hedging purposes that are not subject to this 10% limit.
+A short sale is generally a transaction in which the Portfolio sells a security it does not own or have the right to acquire (or that it owns but does not wish to deliver) in anticipation that the market price of that security will decline.
+To complete the transaction, the Portfolio must borrow the security to make delivery to the buyer.
+The Portfolio is then obligated to replace the security borrowed by purchasing the security at the market price at the time of replacement.
+A short sale is subject to the risk that if the price of the security sold short increases in value, the Portfolio will incur a loss because it will have to replace the security sold short by purchasing it at a higher price.
+In addition, the Portfolio may not always be able to close out a short position at a particular time or at an acceptable price.
+A lender may request, or market conditions may dictate, that the securities sold short be returned to the lender on short notice, and the Portfolio may have to buy the securities sold short at an unfavorable price.
+If this occurs at a time that other short sellers of the same security also want to close out their positions, it is more likely that the Portfolio will have to cover its short sale at an unfavorable price and potentially reduce or eliminate any gain, or cause a loss, as a result of the short sale.
+Because there is no upper limit to the price a borrowed security may reach prior to closing a short position, the Portfolio's losses are potentially unlimited in a short sale transaction.
+The Portfolio's gains and losses will also be decreased or increased, as the case may be, by the amount of any dividends, interest, or expenses, including transaction costs and borrowing fees, the Portfolio may be required to pay in connection with a short sale.
+Such payments may result in the Portfolio having higher expenses than a portfolio that does not engage in short sales and may negatively affect the Portfolio's performance.

-A portfolio may also enter into short positions through derivative instruments such as options contracts, futures contracts, and swap agreements which may expose the portfolio to similar risks.
-To the extent that the portfolio enters into short derivative positions, the portfolio may be exposed to risks similar to those associated with short sales, including the risk that the portfolio's losses are theoretically unlimited.
-Short sales and short derivatives positions have a leveraging effect on a portfolio, which may increase the portfolio's volatility.
+The Portfolio may also enter into short positions through derivative instruments such as options contracts, futures contracts, and swap agreements which may expose the Portfolio to similar risks.
+To the extent that the Portfolio enters into short derivative positions, the Portfolio may be exposed to risks similar to those associated with short sales, including the risk that the Portfolio's losses are theoretically unlimited.
+Short sales and short derivatives positions have a leveraging effect on the Portfolio, which may increase the Portfolio's volatility.